-Objectives of Primary Level Mathematics
+Objectives of Primary Mathematics

-One of the major objectives of teaching mathematics at the primary level is to enable children to solve accurately with reasonable speed simple numerical and spatial problems which they encounter at home, in the school and in the community.
+One of the major objectives of teaching primary mathematics is to enable children to solve speedily and accurately the numerical and spatial problems which they encounter at home, in the school and in the community.
 Primary mathematics should help children develop understanding of key mathematical concepts at each level through appropriate experiences with things from the physical world and the immediate environment.
 It should help children develop an understanding from the concrete to the abstract, from the specific to the general.
 The mathematics curriculum at the primary stage should, therefore, be directed to achieve the following objectives: